eskil/a-star-wx-elixir/README.md

 ```

 The `main` polygon is the primary walking area - as complex as it
 needs to be.

-Subsequent polygons are holes within it.
+Subsequent polygons (not named `main`) are holes within it.

 Polygons don't need to be closed (last `[x, y]` equals the first),
-that will be handled internally.
+this will be handled internally.
 The rendered polygons will be closed,
 and datastructures will operate on open/closed as necessary.

-The tool will display the polygon as a blue outline with a blue crosshair
-at each vertice.

 ## Graph

-The graph is a map from `vertice` to a list of `{vertice, cost}`;
+The graph is a map from `vertice` to a list of `{vertice, cost}`.
+This

-An `vertice` is somewhat opaque to the algorithm, it just uses them as
-keys.

-Two functions are needed by the algorithm.
-One `cost_fun, (vertice, vertice) :: cost` to compute the cost
-(distance) between two vertices.

-One `heur_fun, (vertice, vertice) :: cost` to compute the heuristic cost.

-So the first data is a set of vertices.
+is computed from the polygon map using a set of vertice.
+This set is
+composed of;

+* the main polygon's *concave*  (pointing into the world)
+* the holes' *convex* (point out of the hole, into the world)

 ```elixir
 vertices = [{x1, y1}=vertice1, {x2, y2}=vertice2, {x3, y3}=vertice3...]